Abdul-Sayed/react-notes-awsayed/newReactNotes.md

         }

 If you want to run an effect only once (on mount and unmount), and immedietly clean it up you can pass an empty array ([]) as a second argument.

+useEffect always runs on the first render.
+If the 2nd arg is [], it runs on the first render and when component unmounts.
+If the 2nd arg is an array of slices of state, useEffect runs when each of those state slices change.

+1. What is a "side effect" in React?
+What are some examples?

+- Any code that affects an outside system.
+- local storage, API, websockets, two states to keep in sync

+2. What is NOT a "side effect" in React?
+Examples?

+- Anything that React is in charge of.
+- Maintaining state, keeping the UI in sync with the data, render DOM elements

+3. When does React run your useEffect function?
+When does it NOT run the effect function?

+- As soon as the component loads (first render)
+- On every re-render of the component (assuming no dependencies array)
+- Will NOT run the effect when the values of the dependencies in the array stay the same between renders

+4. How would you explain what the "dependecies array" is?

+- Second paramter to the useEffect function
+- A way for React to know whether it should re-run the effect function

+To prevent memory leaks, useEffect should also be used to do cleanup work like unsubscribe from websockets or any other cleanup when a component unmounts.

+for cleanup, return a function in the first argument;

+        export default function WindowTracker() {

+            const [windowWidth, setWindowWidth] = React.useState(window.innerWidth)

+            React.useEffect(() => {
+                function watchWidth() {
+                    setWindowWidth(window.innerWidth)
+                }

+                window.addEventListener("resize", watchWidth)

+                return function() {
+                    window.removeEventListener("resize", watchWidth)
+                }
+            }, [])

+            return (
+                <h1>Window width: {windowWidth}</h1>
+            )
+        }

+If you want to use async await syntax, write

+        React.useEffect(() => {
+            async function getMemes() {
+                const res = await fetch("https://api.imgflip.com/get_memes")
+                const data = await res.json()
+                setAllMemes(data.data.memes)
+            }
+            getMemes()
+        }, [])